hudec117/sf-user-perm-report/README.md

     <img src="branding/screenshots/object-perms.jpg" height="230">
 </p>

+## Security/Privacy

+No data is stored by the extension in the browser (apart from in-memory during use) and no data is transferred to third-party (i.e. non-Salesforce) servers.
+All communication is secured using HTTPS/TLS, so in theory the unencrypted (plain text) data is only visible in your Salesforce org and in the extension when it is used.

+A network request is made to the SOAP API's `getUserInfo` resource which may contain the running user's PII as described here: https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_calls_getuserinfo.htm

+The only other piece of PII is the target user's username which is queried and displayed on the refresh button.

 ## Q&A

 **Q**: I can't install the extension because it says "Not Compatible" on Chrome Web Store?